Skip to content

 Sources

-4. National Institute for Health and Care Excellence (NICE) (2026).
-Erectile dysfunction: assessment, prescribing considerations, and cardiovascular risk review.
+4. NICE (National Institute for Health and Care Excellence) (2025).
+Erectile dysfunction: assessment and management in adults.